- Off road parking

 Cardigan 3.5 miles.
 One of our most characterful and unusual Cardigan holiday cottages, this picture-postcard Victorian property is set on a quiet country lane in Llangoedmor, with outstanding grounds and country views.
 Drive through the large wooden gates of this cottage near Cardigan and you will see the expansive gardens where younger ones can run around quite safely to use up any excess energy while the adults sit and relax on a warm summer’s afternoon.
 To explore the real magic of this Cardigan cottage, head inside this very special property.
 Step into the charming Cardigan cottage kitchen, with its warming Rayburn and a breakfast table to sit and chat while meals are prepared.
 The unique layout of this Cardigan cottage means every step up and every turn you make brings new surprises, one of which is the ground floor bathroom with small original woodburner, perfect for a relaxing winter soak.
 From the original ornamental fireplace in the dining room to the window seats and open fire in the sitting room, this Cardigan cottage is packed with character.
 A quiet reading area and snug with TV completes the ground floor accommodation.
 From the main hall, stairs lead to a half landing with a large king-size bedroom and a charming bathroom with claw footed, roll top bath.
 Take the narrow wooden stairs up to three further characterful bedrooms, all accessed by steps up or down and all with sloping ceilings.
 The charm of the single room especially will delight young ones, with its narrow landing, low door and sloping ceilings making it feel like a "den".
 The surprises at this cottage near Cardigan continue outside, with a walled garden where children will delight in the winding paths, secret hiding places and a patio to have their own private teas.
 Another secret garden hidden away at the other side of this Cardigan cottage will be a place for quiet time, while the large lawned main garden, with outdoor lighting, is perfect for outdoor games.
 Indoor games are on offer too in the separate games room with pool table and darts.
 With so much on offer, your entire Cardigan cottage holiday could be enjoyed without venturing outside the grounds, but do take advantage of the local coastline with sandy beaches, coastal path, boat trips and water sports.
 Take quiet countryside walks or cycle rides from your Cardigan cottage, explore historic castles and old mills, visit theme parks and so much more.

-Four bedrooms: 1 x king-size double (on half landing), 1 x double, 1 x single with additional pull-out stacker, 1 x single.
-Bathroom (on half landing) with roll top bath, basin and WC.
+Four bedrooms: 1 x king-size double (on half landing), 1 x double, 1 x single with pull-out stacker, 1 x single.
+Bathroom (on half landing) with roll-top bath, basin and WC.
 Ground floor bathroom with bath, rain shower over, basin, WC and woodburner.
-Kitchen with breakfast table (seats 6).
+Kitchen with breakfast table.
 Utility.
 Dining room.
 Sitting room with open fire.
 Snug (seats 2) with sofa bed.
-Separate games room with pool table and darts.
+Games room with pool table and darts.

 - Last minute